 - Good after-sales support: This will need a lot of research and genuine reviews from other companies.
-Most vendors often support 24×7, however, the technical persons may not be skilled or the quality of support service may not be up to the mark in some cases.
+Most vendors often support 24x7, however, the technical persons may not be skilled, or the quality of support service may not be up to the mark in some cases.
 This is very important as with the right support and service, we can utilize the full features of ATS.

-- Thorough demo sessions: When you have zeroed down a few vendors after your research, you should ask for a demo and ask a lot of questions, particularly related to the list you have made and judge whether your business purpose will be solved with that product.
+- Thorough demo sessions: When you have zeroed down on a few vendors after your research, you should ask for a demo and ask a lot of questions, particularly related to the list you have made, and judge whether your business purpose will be solved with that product.

 - Price: the price depends on the product you choose.
-If you already have another software, for example, an employee management software, ATS might just come free with that.
+If you already have another software, for example, employee management software, ATS might just come free with that.
 Some vendors offer certain features for free, but for a full set of features, you have to pay.
-The price also depends on the level of support required, type of platform used, number of users, number of features, etc…
+The price also depends on the level of support required, the type of platform used, the number of users, the number of features, etc.

 - Ease of use: You might train your employees on the ATS you buy.
 However, they will effectively use it only if they understand it easily.
 ATS should make things easier for them and not increase the work.
 Similarly, candidates will only apply through the software if they find it easy and responsive.